Convert Access Database to Visual Basic.Net

 - The difficulty and cost in supporting routines written by amateurs without regard to coding standards

-- The need to replace inefficient administration systems that just "grew like Topsy"
+- The need to replace inefficient administration Applications that just "grew like Topsy"

 - The need to replace clunky Access Forms with a more efficient alternative

-- The many quirks of Access bound forms
+- The many idiosyncrasies of Access Database bound forms

 - The performance problems and constant tuning required